Jos-J/HydraHub/README.md

 ## Project Goals

-HydraHub is being developed incrementally, beginning with the coredatabase and business domains before expanding into the API and client application layers.
+HydraHub is being developed incrementally, beginning with the core database and business domains before expanding into the API and client application layers.

 The long-term platform direction is:
 ```